hjfigueira/api_test/README.md

 ### How to run.
 1. Clone the project;
-2. Copy the file `.env.dev.example` to `.env`.
+2. Copy the file `./src/.env.dev.example` to `./src/.env`.
 Values for dev should be already configured.
-3. Start the containers with `docker compose up`.
+3. Start the containers with `docker compose up -d`.
 Might be  `docker-compose up -d` depending on your docker version.
    1. All imagine start after the composer service finishes.
+4. Run `docker-compose exec php-fpm php artisan migrate:fresh --seed`

 ## Improvements
 - Actions can be further abstracted to and individual action basis (possible use of php traits)